cyoung/stratux/README.md

 nice, full featured Stratux-Flarm image that works well for europe.
 ## Difference to original Stratux
 * Original Stratux: https://github.com/cyoung/stratux
-* Merged devel/flarm_receiver from PepperJo, which enables flarm reception based on the OpenGliderNetwork decoding stack (https://github.com/PepperJo/stratux)
+* Merged devel/flarm_receiver from PepperJo, which enables flarm reception based on the OpenGliderNetwork decoding stack (https://github.com/PepperJo/stratux) + some improvements to the flarm handling code and OGN Device DB inclusion for callsign lookup
 * Merged VirusPilot's fixes and improvements for U-Blox 8 devices and Galileo/Glonass reception (https://github.com/VirusPilot/stratux)
 * Changed DHCP Settings to not set a DNS server - this fixes the hangs that can be observed with current SkyDemon versions when not having an internet connection
 * If no pressure sensor is present, report GPS Altitude as pressure altitude to make SkyDemon happy (NOT RECOMENDED!)